TeamGleason/SpeakFaster/webui/README.md

 Calling `updateButtonBoxes()` n times with n different `componentName`s will cause n sets of clickable regions to be registered.

+### 3.5.
+Setting eye-gaze tracking options in host app

+The `setEyeGazeOptions()` interface method allows the WebUI to request changes in the host app's eye tracking parameters.
+The settable parameters
+include:

+1. `showGazeTracker`: whether a UI object such as a dot is shown on the screen to indicate the current gaze point of the user.
+2. `gazeFuzzyRadius`: the radius of the virtual circle around the gaze point that is used to determine whether any of the gaze-clickable buttons are hit.

-### 2.4.
+### 3.6.
 Saving WebUI user settings to host and loading the settings from host

 The functions `saveSettings()` and `loadSettings()` can be used to serialized user settings (e.g., TTS voice and volume) to the host and loading the settings